spacetelescope/jdaviz/docs/imviz/plugins.rst

 2. Draw a region over the object of interest (see :ref:`imviz_defining_spatial_regions`).
 3. Select the desired image using the :guilabel:`Data` dropdown menu.
 4. Select the desired region using the :guilabel:`Subset` dropdown menu.
+   You can use the :ref:`imviz-subset-plugin` plugin to center it first on the object of interest using its center of mass, if you wish.
+   Depending on the object, it may take several iterations for re-centering to converge, or it may never converge at all.
 5. If you want to subtract background before performing photometry, you have the following 3 options.
 Otherwise if your image is already background subtracted, choose "Manual" and leave the background set at 0: